JS2K8/package-template/README.md

 Edit the `package.json` along with every other required file to match your project.

+Make sure "peerDependencies" are using semver ranges or you may have to --force the installing of a package.

 To compile your code once, run

 - `npm run build`.